-The Bronx District Attorney's Office Anti-Auto Theft Unit received a grant of \$329,991 for 2022 which partially funded salaries of two assistant district attorneys, three investigators and a forensic accountant.
+The Bronx District Attorney's Office Anti-Auto Theft Unit received a grant of \$329,991 for 2023 which partially funded salaries of three Assistant District Attorneys, and three Investigators.
 The Anti-Auto Theft program aims to increase the number of successful prosecutions of defendants charged with grand larceny of a motor vehicle, criminal possession of stolen property, motor vehicle fraud, auto stripping and/or unauthorized use of vehicles, and insurance fraud.